 Labour and Delivery

-- Those benefiting from an adoption transaction, including prospective adopters or their representatives, or any other individual or organization that would benefit either financially or from the procurement of an infant, are not to be present during labour, delivery, and the post-partum period at hospital, clinic, or any other venue.
+- Those benefiting from an adoption transaction, including prospective adopters or their representatives, or any other individual or organization that would benefit financially, or from the procurement of an infant, are not to be present during labour, delivery, and the post-partum period at hospital, clinic, or any other venue.

-- The mother is not to be presented with adoption related papers to sign at hospital, clinic, or any other venue until six weeks post-partum.
+- Mothers are not to be presented with adoption related papers to sign at hospital, clinic, or any other venue until six weeks post-partum.